On quasi-Hermitian varieties in even characteristic and related orthogonal arrays: Some orthogonal arrays

 is $q^{3}$ for any $t$, $t' \in\GF{q}$, $g\in \cR\setminus\{id\}$.
 By definition of $\cW_0$, this system is equivalent to

 Subtracting the first equation from the second we get

 Since $g$ is not the identity, $(\gamma_1,\gamma_2) \neq (0,0)$; hence, Equation~\eqref{trc:2} is equivalent to the union of $q$ linear equations in $X,Y$ over $\GF{q^2}$.
 Thus, there are $q^{3}$ pairs $(x,y)$ satisfying~\eqref{trc:2}.
-For each such a pair, Equation~\eqref{orto2} has $q$ solutions in $Z$, corresponding to a coset of $\GF{q}$ in $\GF{q^2}$.
+For each such a pair, Equation~\eqref{orto2} has $q$ solutions in $Z$, corresponding to a coset of $\GF{q}$ in $\GF{q^2}$ and only one of these $q$ solutions is in $C$.
 Therefore, System~\eqref{orto1} has $q^3$ solutions in $\cW_0$.

 Next, we show that $\cA_0$ does not contain any repeated row.
 Let us index its rows by the corresponding elements in $\cW_0$.
 Observe that the row $(x,y,z)$ is the same as $(x_1,y_1,z_1)$ in $\cA_0$ if, and only if,